xcart/xcart-docs/_pages/kb_en/shipping/shipping_freight.md

 That is all.

-Now every item of the product "Albert Einstein Action Figure" will be shipped for $5 (two items - $10, tree items - $15, and so on).
+Now every unit of the product "Albert Einstein Action Figure" will be shipped for $5 (two units - $10, tree units - $15, and so on).
 For orders containing other items along with any number of Albert Einstein action figures, the order shipping cost will be $5 multiplied by the number of Albert Einstein action figures + the shipping cost of the rest of the order.